numfocus/gsoc/2016/proposals/maurya-kumar-raj.md

 ## Future works

-* Continue to work on the Retriever Project and finish some feature requests or fix some bugs in Retriever.
-After I finish this gsoc project, I think I will have more ideas about how to improve the Retriever much better.
+* I will continue to work on the Retriever Project and finish some feature requests and i will be involved in fixing some bugs in Retriever.
 * Adding more reliable name resolution APIs.
 * Improving the accuracy of the best name deciding algorithm.
 * Bug fixing the existing and adding more engines for different formats of data.
 For example - JSON, XML etc.
-* Adding more features to the user interface like giving the option to the user to update the names from a specific source.
-* Support for the existing code base.

 ## Open Source Development Experience